varingst/awesome-conky/README.md

 #### Client Window Properties

-You can provide a table of properties for the client window, and functions to apply when the window is raised and lowered
+You can provide a table of properties for the client window, and functions to call when the window is raised and lowered

 ```
 conky.properties({ opacity = 0.4 })